lauriemerrell/msia423-merrell-copacases/README.md

  docker build -t copa .
 ```

-This command builds the Docker image, with the tag `copa`, based on the instructions in `src/Dockerfile` and the files existing in this directory.
+This command builds the Docker image, with the tag `copa`, based on the instructions in `Dockerfile` and the files existing in this directory.

 #### 2. Run the container